temuller/hostphot/docs/further_information/cutouts.rst

   UKIDSS survey footprint.
 Image from the `CASU WFCAM Survey Progress and QC website <http://casu.ast.cam.ac.uk/wfcamsp/overview>`_.

-Note that UKIDSS images are flipped with respecto to most other surveys.
+Note that UKIDSS images are flipped with respect to most other surveys.